-The Creative Forum aims to provide a consultative assembly for AccessHE member HEIs offering creative HE courses to collaborate and strengthen (outreach) activities with regard to HE access, success and progression.
+The Creative Forum provides an active discussion space for AccessHE member HEIs offering creative HE courses to collaborate and strengthen activities with regard to access, success and progression.

 - To exchange and develop good practice;